2019 J2 League: Clubs

-After eight seasons of good success, Kashiwa Reysol had to say goodbye to the first division.
-The same happened to V-Varen Nagasaki, which came back to J2 after their debut season in the first tier.
-In their place, Matsumoto Yamaga and Oita Trinita left J2 after getting promoted, while Tokyo Verdy lost the promotion/relegation play-off against Jubilo Iwata.
-Also another four teams changed category: Roasso Kumamoto and Kamatamare Sanuki left J2, while their places will be taken by newly-arrived FC Ryukyu and Kagoshima United FC will play their first J2-season ever in their history.
+Following eight successful seasons, Kashiwa Reysol bid farewell to the first division.
+A similar fate befell V-Varen Nagasaki, who returned to J2 after their inaugural season in the top tier.
+Matsumoto Yamaga and Oita Trinita, having earned promotion, filled their vacancies, while Tokyo Verdy missed out on promotion after losing the play-off against Júbilo Iwata.
+In addition, four teams experienced changes in their league status: Roasso Kumamoto and Kamatamare Sanuki exited J2, paving the way for the newly-promoted FC Ryukyu and Kagoshima United, both set to embark on their inaugural J2 season.

 The participating clubs are listed in the following table: